edadkins-google/acm-multi-repo-kustomize-sample/README.md

-# acm-multi-repo-kustomize-sample
+# Configuration and Policy as Data with Anthos Config Management

-Full featured Anthos Config Management demo with the following functionality:
+Anthos Config Management demo with the following functionality:

 1. Provision three GKE clusters and enable ACM via the Hub Feature API using Terraform
 2. Hydrate manifests from a set of Dry configs using Kustomize undertaken Platform Engineering teams (RootSync)